vuejs/rfcs/active-rfcs/0000-scoped-styles-changes.md

   [v-data-xxxxxxx] .bar {}
   ```

 - Slot content passed in from the parent no longer gets affected by child scoped styles by default.
-Instead, the child now needs to use the new `::v-slotted()` pseudo class to specifically target slot content:
+Instead, the child now needs to use the new `::v-slotted()` pseudo element to specifically target slot content:

   ``` css
   ::v-slotted(.foo) {}